-ELT 1604 Programmable Logic Control Technology
+ELT 1604 Programmable Logic Control Technology (2 lecture/2 lab)

 Both Allen-Bradley PLC-2 and Allen-Bradley SLC-500 systems in the laboratory are used to teach the student the basic concepts and programming skills necessary to maintain a working PLC system.
 Internal organization and system requirements are studied and compared to traditional relay-logic control.
 Troubleshooting and maintenance procedures are considered.
 The study of different number systems and the basics of computer logic circuits are examined as well.